We have listed below the cafes that we like but this is not a comprehensive list!

 - Buhler + Co, 8 Chingford Road, E17 4PJ

-This stylish vegetarian venture has taken root in the old ByggaBo cafe.
-Climpson’s coffee, teas, beers and wine; homemade cakes and muffins; plus an inventive brunch menu of weekly changing baked eggs, quinoa cakes, soba noodles, Indian veggie fry-up etc. in the sunny back garden.
-Now open evenings too.
+Stylish vegetarian venue.
+Climpson’s coffee, teas, beers and wine; homemade cakes and muffins.
+Inventive brunch and evening menu of weekly changing baked eggs, quinoa cakes, soba noodles, Indian veggie fry-up etc. Sun-trap back garden.

 - Coffee Station Walthamstow Central station (Liverpool Street platform) Independent Italian coffee kiosk.
 Cheery staff delivering great coffee as you wait for your train on a miserable Monday morning!